Brought to you by:

 With a mother hailing from Belfast, I spent a fair amount of time there when I was younger.
 However, it’s years since I have walked the streets of Northern Ireland’s capital.
 A recent trip uncovered just how much has changed in a few short years.

-Belfast is buzzing.
-The city is awash with culture, independent coffee shops, boutique hotels and a lively bar scene by night.
+After what felt like an eternity in lockdown Belfast is starting to make its comeback.
+The city is awash with culture, independent coffee shops, boutique hotels and amazing restaurants.
 And as if that’s not enough to make it worth a visit, the outskirts of the city are an adventure lover’s playground.
-From indoor skydiving and hiking to mountain biking and stand-up paddle boarding (SUPing), it really is the city to visit if you are looking for an action-packed weekend.
+From indoor skydiving to hiking, mountain biking and stand-up paddle boarding (SUPing), it really is the city to visit if you are looking for an action-packed weekend.
 It’s not hard to see why this city, along with its neighbouring Causeway Coast, was listed as THE place to visit in 2018 by the Lonely Planet Guide.

 If you are looking for a city break with a dash of adventure, Belfast should be top of your list.
 And you don’t even need to do any research, we’ve done all the hard graft for you!